eufekt/mixer/README.md

 - Play, pause, next, go back

 ## Roadmap
-- Parse dead links
-- Add a search bar to search for playlists
-- Load playlist by pasting a link
 - Add a "shuffle" button to the player
 - Add volume control on browser
 - Add ability to see hisory and whats next
+- Add a search functionality for playlists
+- Load playlist by pasting a link
 - Enhance channel navigation with a router (with Next.js routing).
 - Enhance the app with local storage where applicable (e.g. history, favorites, etc.)
 - Mobile support